superfly/docs/elixir/advanced-guides/sqlite3.html.md

 But if you're working with existing code, here are the steps you'll need to make on a Phoenix 1.6+ application.

-Append the following your `.gitignore` to ignore SQLite database files
+Append the following your `.gitignore` to ignore SQLite database files:

 ```.gitignore
 # Database files